EMIR Reporting Requirements – What You File, When, and How to Get It Right

 - Counterparty classification (FC, NFC+, NFC-) determines the reporting obligation and legal liability.
 NFC- entities retain data provision, verification, and threshold monitoring duties.

-- The April 2024 Refit moved all reporting to ISO 20022 XML, expanded the field count from roughly 85 to 203, and introduced the UPI requirement via the Derivatives Service Bureau.
+- The 29 April 2024 Refit moved all reporting to ISO 20022 XML, expanded the field count from 129 to approximately 203, and introduced the UPI via the Derivatives Service Bureau.
+EMIR 3 (Regulation (EU) 2024/2987) then revised the clearing thresholds.

-- LEI validity is a gating requirement for report acceptance.
-Automate expiry monitoring for your entire counterparty book.
+- LEI validity and a mapped UPI are the two gating requirements for report acceptance.
+Automate expiry and mapping monitoring for your entire counterparty book.

 Sources and References